Harry Redknapp trial: My mind was on David Beckham

 Mr Redknapp, 64, and Mr Mandaric, 73, deny cheating the public revenue over payments made to the Monaco account.

-During his evidence at Southwark Crown Court, Mr Redknapp paused and shouted at a detective.'Died in crash'
+During his evidence at Southwark Crown Court, Mr Redknapp paused and shouted at a detective.

 The football boss held his hands up and looked around at Det Insp Dave Manley midway through questioning.